 12 Other candidate and potential candidate countries, would also participate in accordance with the general principles and the general terms and conditions laid down in the framework agreements concluded with them on their participation in Union programmes.
-However, it is not yet confirmed, therefore applicants and co-applicants from those countries should check with the secretariat of the call (xxx) their eligibility.
+However, it is not yet confirmed, therefore applicants and co-applicants from those countries should check their eligibility with the secretariat of the call (empl-vp-2018-012@ec.europa.eu).